 Change of Use - This is when a developer intends to change the way in which a building is used; for example, converting an office block

 into residential flats, or vice versa.
 In most cases, planning permission is required.

-Contract for Sale - A legally binding document that describes the outlining details of land sale in any part of the UK.
+Contract for Sale - A legally binding document that describes the outlining details of a land sale in any part of the UK.

 Covenant - A written document that relates to the various terms of a real estate transaction.
 A covenant can include the rights of

-access given to a third party or it may provide a warranty that specifies whether or not a property title has any
+access given to a third party, or it may provide a warranty that specifies whether or not a property title has any